Minimal nondegenerate extensions

 \begin{definition} A \emph{Lagrangian braided monoidal object} in a braided fusion $2$-category $\cC$ is a rigid braided monoidal object $A$ in $\cC$, fulfilling: \begin{enumerate} \item it is \emph{strongly connected}: its unit $u:I \to A$ is a fully faithful $1$-morphism.
 (A 1-morphism $f : X \to Y$ in a 2-category is \define{fully faithful} if the induced functor $f\circ : \Hom(W,X) \to \Hom(W,Y)$ is fully faithful for all objects $W$.)
 Equivalently, $u: I\to A$ is a simple summand of $A$ in a direct sum decomposition. \item it is \emph{nondegenerate}: the M\"uger centre of $A$ is trivial, or equivalently, any simple transparent $1$-morphism $f:I \to A$ is isomorphic to the unit $u$. \end{enumerate} \end{definition} An isomorphism of Lagrangian braided monoidal objects is a braided monoidal isomorphism of the braided monoidal objects.
 Note that Lagrangian braided monoidal objects are preserved under braided monoidal equivalences.

-\begin{remark} Algebras as in Definition~\ref{defn.Lag2alg} should only be called ``Lagrangian'' if the braided fusion $2$-category $\cC$ is \emph{nondegenerate} in the sense of Theorem~\ref{thm:invertibleSmatrix}.
+\begin{remark} The notion of a ``Lagrangian braided monoidal object'' in a braided fusion $2$-category is a categorification of the notion of a ``Lagrangian algebra'' in a braided fusion 1-category~\cite[Section 4.2]{MR3039775}.
+In fact, as in the 1-categorical setting, a braided monoidal object as in Definition~\ref{defn.Lag2alg} should only be called ``Lagrangian'' if the braided fusion $2$-category $\cC$ is \emph{nondegenerate} in the sense of Theorem~\ref{thm:invertibleSmatrix}.
 We expect nondegeneracy of $\cC$ to be equivalent to triviality of its M\"uger sylleptic centre.
 In other words, $\cC$ should present a ``3+1D topological order'' as axiomatized in~\cite{1405.5858,KWZ1,2003.06663}.
 In this nondegenerate case, we expect condition~\ref{Lag2alg:conditionnondeg} of Definition~\ref{defn.Lag2alg} to be equivalent to the stronger condition of triviality of the $2$-category of braided $A$-module objects of Remark~\ref{rem:braidedmoduleobject}.

 (The term ``Lagrangian'' comes from analogy with symplectic geometry: The braiding on $\cC$ is analogous to a presymplectic form on a vector space $V$, its nondegeneracy is analogous to nondegeneracy of the presymplectic form, hence defining a symplectic form.
 In this analogy, algebra objects correspond to subspaces and braided algebra objects to isotropic subspaces $I \subset V$.
 The $2$-category of braided module objects is analogous to the isotropic reduction $V \sslash I := I^\perp/I$, and an isotropic subspace is Lagrangian if this reduction is trivial.)